thanhvo31/RuneAudio-Re1/README.md

 	- Menu > Playback Tools:
 	- Hide top-bottom bars, Time, Volume, Buttons
 	- Enable Large coverart
-	- (Use Coverart for playback controls instead - tap top-center of Coverart for guide.)
+	- Use Coverart for playback controls instead - tap top-center of Coverart for guide.
-- Menu > Library Tools:
+- Settings > Library Tools:
 	- Hide unused blocks, text Label
 	- Drag Library home blocks to arrange order
 - Best sound quality:
 	- Enable Bit-perfect.
 	- Use only amplifier volume.
 - RPi to router connection:
-	- With wired LAN if possible
+	- With wired LAN if possible.
-- Disable Wi-Fi
-	- With WiFi if necessary
-	- Connect with wired LAN for initial setup (or with accesspoint if necessary)
+	- Use Wi-Fi instead of wired LAN if necessary.
-	- Get IP address for browser connection
-	- Disable accesspoint once connected
+	- Less than optimum Wi-Fi slow down everything.
-- With RPi accesspoint only if there's no router
+	- With RPi accesspoint only if there's no router/Wi-Fi to connect.
 - Connect to RuneAudio with IP address instead of runeaudio.local
-	- Get IP address: Menu > Network > Network Interfaces list
+	- Get IP address: Settings > Network > Network Interfaces list
+	- Set reserved IP for RPi on router to a fixed address.
-- Disable if not use to lower CPU usage
+- Disable if not use:
 	- Bluetooth
 	- Wi-Fi
 	- Access point
+	- AirPlay
 	- Browser on RPi
+	- File sharing
+	- Password login
+	- uPnP / DLNA
 ---

 ## Features